New York Child Support Online

 For more information, visit the How to Apply page.

 Have you paid your full annual child support obligation?
 Does your annual income meet certain guidelines?
-You may qualify for the Noncustodial Earned Income Credit (EIC).
+You may qualify for the Noncustodial Parent New York State Earned Income Credit (EIC).
 You can even make extra payments to help you qualify for this credit.
-The maximum amount of the credit is approximately $1200.

 Child Support Videos